 - Academy Publishing Cluster: With a view to growing the knowledge of the profession, this cluster publishes and disseminates primary and secondary content related to the law, past and present.
 This is done through the journals and books of Academy Publishing as well as its research portal LawNet.

 - Legal Research & Publications Cluster: Developing and promoting Singapore Law through legal research and law reform projects.

 - Corporate Development & Statutory Services Cluster: The CDSS cluster comprises several department, including the Statutory Services team, which oversees all statutory and trust-centric services entrusted to SAL by law including the appointment of Commissioner for Oaths and Notaries Public, Authentication and Legalisation services, Stakeholding and the national Wills Registry.
 The cluster also provides corporate services to the wider SAL Group, including finance, human resource, corporate communications and events management.
 It also runs SAL's membership services.

 - Legal & Compliance Office: L&C oversees SAL Group's risk, compliance and legal strategy development, including the data protection office and permanent secretariat.

-SAL has three subsidiaries: the Singapore Mediation Centre, the Asian Business Law Institute and SAL Ventures Ltd.
+SAL has four subsidiaries: the Singapore Mediation Centre, the Asian Business Law Institute, the SAL Ventures Ltd and the LawNet Technology Services Pte Ltd.